oligot/Erl-G/readme.txt

 Documentation:
 --------------

-For further information please refere to the documentation located in directory doc.
+For further information please refer to the documentation located in directory doc.